guotingchao/guotingchao/README.md

 💻 Here are some of the technologies and programming languages I am proficient in:

+- Node.js
+- JAVA/C/Rust/Swift
+- JavaScript/TypeScript
+- React/React-Native/Redux/Next.js
 - HTML/CSS
-- JavaScript/TypeScript
-- Node.js
-- React/Redux/Next.js
-- JAVA/C/Rust

 ## Projects

 🚀 Check out some of my projects:

-😂 - Not ready yet, currently privatized
+😂 not ready yet, most of the repositories are private for now!

 ## Contact Me

 📧 Feel free to reach out to me via email at [guotingchaopr@gmail.com](guotingchaopr@gmail.com).

-🌐 You can also visit my personal website at [me.guozichun.com](https://me.guozichun.com).
+🌐 You can also visit my personal website at [blog.yayh.life](https://blog.yayh.life).

 Thanks for visiting my GitHub home page! 😄